ionic-team/ionic-conference-app/README.md

 ```
 ionic-conference-app/
+├── .github/                           * GitHub files
+│   ├── CONTRIBUTING.md                * Documentation on contributing to this repo
+│   └── ISSUE_TEMPLATE.md              * Template used to populate issues in this repo
+|
 ├── app/                               * Working directory
 │   ├── pages/                         * Contains all of our pages
 │   │   ├── about/                     * About tab page